wdriera33/FinTech_BootCamp/README.md

 ## Recommendations

-* Credit Karma should be the first company to offer positive reinforcement when members credits gets better.
-Maybe $25 Amazon gift card.
+* Credit Karma should be the first company to offer positive reinforcement when members credit gets better by offering $25 Amazon gift card.

 * I think positive reinforcement will make the company grow.
 Members never expect anything in return.
 Its a game changer.

 * This idea is not much of an investment in technology or service.

+* Written By: William Riera

+## Refrences

+* www.creditkarma.com
+* engineering.creditkarma.com
+* www.investopedia.com
+* crunchbase.com